 Naidu submitted a suggestion to the hospital’s employee Town Hall site that suggested St. Jude apply for arboretum status.
 She provided facts and information about the trees she'd seen.
 At the same time across campus, Elizabeth Adderson, MD, an associate faculty member in Infectious Diseases, was also thinking St. Jude should explore an arboretum.
 She also submitted a Town Hall suggestion based on a conversation with her neighbor, Jim Waldron, EdD, a local arborist and frequent St. Jude blood donor.

 "He was setting up an arboretum for the Humane Society, and he mentioned in passing that we had a lot of different trees at St. Jude.
 He suggested that we think about an arboretum, so I submitted the topic to Town Hall," Adderson said.

-Meanwhile, Design and Construction Director John Curran was looking into the possibility of an arboretum after learning that nearby Rhodes College had an arboretum certification from the Tennessee Urban Forestry Council.
+Meanwhile, the Design and Construction team was looking into the possibility of an arboretum after learning that nearby Rhodes College had an arboretum certification from the Tennessee Urban Forestry Council.
 Design and Construction worked with local landscape architects and arborists to count the trees on campus.
 They identified more than 1,100 trees and 55 different species.